MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

 * * *

-### Add manual approval for promoting or rejecting canary
+### (Optional) Add manual approval for promoting or rejecting canary

 You can intervene manually with YAML or Classic.
+To add a Kubernetes resource in a new environment, you'll need to have more than one AKS instance.

 #### [YAML](#tab/yaml/)

-1. Create a new Kubernetes environment called *akspromote* in the **canarydemo** namespace you created previously.
+1. Create a new Kubernetes environment called *akspromote*.
 1. Open the new **akspromote** environment from the list of environments, and select **Approvals** on the **Approvals and checks** tab.
 1. On the **Approvals** screen, add your own user account under **Approvers**.
 1. Expand **Advanced**, and make sure **Allow approvers to approve their own runs** is selected.